Parallel algorithms and concentration bounds for the Lovasz Local Lemma via witness DAGs: Introduction

 We will later analyze this parallel algorithm in terms of the Shearer criterion, but this requires many preliminary definitions.
 We give a simpler statement of our new algorithm for the symmetric LLL criterion: \begin{theorem} Suppose that we have a Bad-Event Checker using $O(\log mn)$ time and $\text{poly}(m,n)$ processors.
 Suppose that each bad event $B$ has $P_{\Omega}(B) \leq p$ and is dependent with at most $d$ bad events and that $e p d (1 + \epsilon) \leq 1$ for some $\epsilon > 0$.
 Then, there is an EREW PRAM algorithm to find a configuration avoiding $\mathcal B$ whp using $\tilde O(\epsilon^{-1} \log(m n) \log n)$ time and $\text{poly}(m,n)$ processors.\footnote{The $\tilde O$ notation hides polylogarithmic factors, i.e. $\tilde O(t) = t (\log t)^{O(1)}$.} \end{theorem}

-In Section~\ref{a1Asec:det}, we derandomize this algorithm can be derandomized under a slightly more stringent LLL criterion.
+In Section~\ref{a1Asec:det}, we derandomize this algorithm under a slightly more stringent LLL criterion.
 The full statement of the result is somewhat complex, but a summary is that if $e p d^{1+\epsilon} < 1$ then we obtain a deterministic EREW algorithm using $O(\epsilon^{-1} \log^2 (mn))$ time and $(mn)^{O(1/\epsilon)}$ processors.
-This is NC for constant $\epsilon$.
+This is NC for constant $\epsilon > 0$.

 The following table summarizes previous and new parallel run-time bounds for the LLL.
 For simplicity, we state the symmetric form of the LLL criterion, although many of these algorithms are compatible with asymmetric LLL criteria as well.
 The run-time bounds are simplified for readability, omitting terms which are negligible in typical applications.